jeanlauliac/ninja-build-gen/README.md

 ##### `<ninja>.assign(name, value)`

-Add a variable assignation in the manifest.
+Add a global variable assignation in the manifest.
 The order is important, you shall call this before adding a rule or edge referencing the variable.

 ##### `<ninja>.rule(name)`